Chuny-AI/raid-helper/README.md

    - `Embed Links`

 3. Once the bot is online, you can use the following commands:
-   - `/latency` - Check bot latency
+   - `/latency` - Check bot latency (visible to all users)
-   - `/raid` - Create a raid notification using templates (premium required)
+   - `/raid` - Create a raid notification using templates (premium servers only)
-   - `/templates` - List available templates in the server
+   - `/templates` - List available templates in the server (premium servers only)
+   - `/roles` - Manage authorized roles for sending notifications (admins only)
-   - `/debug` - Debug information about server and templates
+   - `/debug` - Debug information about server and templates (premium servers only)
-   - `/migrate` - Migrate templates from JSON or files (admin + premium required)
+   - `/migrate` - Migrate templates from JSON or files (bot owner only)
    - `/premium` - Manage premium status (bot owner only)

+## Command Visibility

+The bot implements a command visibility system based on user permissions:

+- **All Users**: `/latency` - Basic commands visible to everyone
+- **Premium Servers**: `/raid`, `/templates`, `/debug` - Commands only visible on premium servers
+- **Administrators**: `/roles` - Commands only visible to server administrators
+- **Bot Owner**: `/migrate`, `/premium` - Commands only visible to the bot owner

+Commands that are not visible to a user will not appear in Discord's command autocomplete and will show an error message if attempted to use.

 ## Commands